 The ECU has a fault detection capability.
-See List of Possible Faults of Electronic Controlled Engines on page 100.
+See List of Possible Faults of Electronic Controlled Engines on page 102.

-A engine failure lamp (Optional) is located on the operator's console as shown in Figure 1.
+A fault indicator (Optional) is located on the operator's console as shown in Figure 1.

 This indicator comes on at power up of the ECU and goes out after 2 sec.